Impress your friends with tasty homemade barbecue sauce, preserved in commercial sauce bottles and capped with one-piece lug lids.

 In the last few years, I’ve gone from being barbecue sauce ambivalent to being pretty into the stuff.
 A big part of my change in attitude stems from the fact that I make most of the barbecue sauce I consume these days.
 That means that I get to customize the flavor, sweetness, and heat and create something that I’m actually excited to paint on chicken or use as a braising medium for a meaty pork shoulder.

 In the past, I’ve made barbecue sauce from peaches, cherries, and apple butter.
 This time, I’ve embraced the traditional approach and have made a version that starts with tomatoes.
-To maintain the classic theme, I’ve also preserved it in honest-to-goodness twelve ounce barbecue sauce jars from Fillmore Container (enter the giveaway for these jars and a $50 Fillmore Container store credit!).
+To maintain the classic theme, I’ve also preserved it in honest-to-goodness twelve ounce barbecue sauce jars from Fillmore Container.

 Let’s talk about preserving in these bottles before digging into the making of the sauce.
 They are designed for commercial production, so they will give your sauce a professional look (which is particularly fun if you’re giving the sauce away as a gift or taking it to a food swap).